AtomMaterialUI/material-theme-docs/docs/acknowledgements.md

 #### Pledgers

 Last but not least, a big thanks to all the backers!
-Thanks to their contribution I've been able to purchase a license for the IDEs and plugins to help me work better and spread the word.
+Thanks to their contribution, I've been able to purchase a license for the IDEs and plugins to help me work better and spread the word.

 <div markdown="0" class="multi-column-3">
 {% for contributor in site.data.contributors %}